 Hacker News

-an hour ago by ecedeno
+4 years ago by ecedeno

 Moderna has a public development pipeline.
 It shows they are working on, among other things, an HIV vaccine and vaccines/therapies for multiple types of cancer.